-The Member Representative of Local 115 may inspect, during regular business hours, an Employer's record of time worked by employees and contributions made to the Plan.
+The Business Representative of Local 115 may inspect, upon appointment (within 48 hours) and during regular business hours, an Employer's record of time worked by employees and contributions made to the Plan.

 Payments to the Benefits Plan and Pension Plan shall be made by cheque, payable at par at Burnaby, Province of British Columbia, to the Operating Engineers' Benefits Plan and Pension Plan.